anojht/Seed_Pixel_Matrix/README.md

 This PCB is my solution for building a seed pixel matrix on my garage door.
 I needed my garage door to still function so I could pull my car in and out easily.
 I also wanted to use seed pixels since they are small and save on weight and I wanted nice even spacing of the matrix.
 The total size of my matrix is 32 x 84 or 2688 pixels.
 I used 14 of the boards on my 16' garage door.
 42 loops of 64 seed pixels.
 I joined 2 boards together and used 7 ports on my controller (384 pixels per port).

+## Version 1.1 changes:
+- added a new board for 2.5cm pixel spacing
+- added cut lines so board can be cut to make it shorter if needed
+- added pads at cut line so the off cuts can be used

 <img src="./img/IMG_4849.png" width="800">

 <img src="./img/IMG_4851.png" width="800">

 ## How do I make them waterproof?
 Im not sure if you can make them 100% waterproof.
 You could try using a dab of silicon or liquid electrical tape on each solder joint.
 Conformal Coating may work too.